Netsach/concrete-datastore/docs/api-routes.md

   "https://<webapp>/api/v1.1/my-model/"
 ```

-**Response** with status code HTTP `200 (OK)`, the response body is a JSON containing the details of all instances available.
+**Response**: with status code HTTP `200 (OK)`, the response body is a JSON containing the details of all instances available.
 The response is paginated.

 ```json
 {